Παρουσίαση/Προβολή

 Course summary:

 The course will provide a framework by examining key approaches to entrepreneurship taking into account historical, anthropological, business and economic perspectives.
-The course will examine the periphery/development nexus as a locus for entrepreneurial activity.
+The course will also examine the periphery/development nexus as a locus for entrepreneurial activity.

-The course will present case studies of home-grown and foreign entrepreneurs active in Southeast and Eastern Europe, some specifically from the area of Thessaloniki.
+The course will present case studies of home-grown and foreign entrepreneurs active specifically from the area of Thessaloniki.
 Each of the case-studies will address a different aspect of entrepreneurship: education and the transmission of knowledge and information; religion, ethics and entrepreneurship; trading companies; ethnic networks and the uses of trust; the role of fraternities, guilds and other collective institutions; maritime entrepreneurship; manufacturing and industrialisation; access to capital; entrepreneurship and the state.
 There will also be separate sections on empires and nation-states as sites for entrepreneurial practice (in the context of early globalization), and on the meanings of ‘capitalism’.

-The course will be taught both at the university and on some occasions at a number of venues within the city of Thessaloniki.
 A detailed schedule of meetings and venues will be posted.
 Modern entrepreneurship will be thematically related to topics discussed in class.
 The approach aims to compare and contrast entrepreneurship in Southeast and Eastern Europe in the past and in the present.
 No prior knowledge of business, finance or economics is required.

 Deliverables and evaluation

-- Mid-term essay (30% of the final grade)
+Mid-term essay (30% of final grade)

 The essay will be written in class under examination conditions.
 Full instructions will be provided during the class.